 After you have completed the new user registration, you will automatically be redirected to the “NEW USER DASHBOARD” where you can view your profile, enter billing address and access the “NEW ATHLETE APPLICATION FORM“.
 All new CB Devo participants must complete this form.

-New athlete applications will be available online on March 7 and must be submitted no later than 12 am on March 20, 2022…Thank you!
+New athlete applications will be available online at 8am Monday, April 1 and must be submitted no later than 8pm on Monday, April 15, 2024.

-All registration will be closed on March 21, 2022.
-Any new athlete applications recieved after this deadline (March 21, 2022) and/or existing athletes, who did not make the early pre-registration deadline of March 6, will only be considered pending group availability.
+All registration for existing athletes and athlete applications for new participants will be closed at 8pm on April 15, 2024.
+Any new athlete applications submitted after this deadline and/or existing athletes, who did not make this same deadline, will only be considered pending group availability.

-We will review these applications and select the athletes that will make up the most well-matched teams taking age, gender and ability levels into consideration.
-These team announcements will be made by email on or before May 1, 2022.
-If we have our coaching staff dialed prior to May 1, we will most definitely be in touch just as soon as possible; however, these are strange times we’re all living in these days so we feel it’s best to be a bit more conservative with our timeline this season.
-Please understand that this has never been an easy process for us and will be increasingly difficult given the demand for youth summer programming in the Gunnison Valley that is now combined with staffing constraints.
-We will do our absolute best to accept as many riders as we possibly can while still holding on tightly to our goals and objectives.
+We will review these applications and select the athletes that will make up the most well-matched teams taking age, gender, and ability levels into consideration.
+These team announcements will be made by email on or before April 17, 2024.
+Please understand that this has never been an easy process for us and will be increasingly difficult given the demand for youth summer programming in the Gunnison Valley.
+We will do our absolute best to include as many riders as we possibly can while still holding on tightly to our program goals and objectives.
 It is absolutely necessary for CB Devo to maintain small coach to rider ratios in order to keep our athletes safe and their skills progressing.
 Please direct any questions, concerns or comments regarding this process to Amy via email or by phone at (970) 596-4085.

-For the 2022 season, all registration paperwork and payment can be completed online.
+All registration paperwork and payment must be completed online.
 To avoid being charged a 3.5% convenience fee, please consider making your payment by check.
 We charge this fee to take the financial burden off of our non-profit organization as these fees do add up.
 If you prefer to pay with a check to avoid this charge, please feel free to leave payment in the CB Devo drop box located at 914 Belleview or mail to us at: